 What if a loved one died from a motorcycle accident?

-If your family member has died as the result of a motorcycle accident, you may be able to file a wrongful death lawsuit against the driver who caused the incident.
+If your family member has died as a result of a motorcycle accident, you may be able to file a wrongful death lawsuit against the driver who caused the incident.

 This is a separate case from an ordinary personal injury lawsuit.